acemod/ACE3/docs/wiki/featurex/volume.md

 mod: acex
 version:
   major: 3
-  minor: 0
+  minor: 2
   patch: 0
 ---

 ## 1. Overview

 Adds a keybind to toggle volume of game and music.
-Essentially the same functionality as the [Cyprus Push-to-Hear](http://www.armaholic.com/page.php?id=26932) mod.
 It's quite useful for when you're briefing in heavy rain, or if you're in an obnoxiously loud car.

 ## 2. Dependencies